Running oracles

 Monitoring

-There are two public dashboards deployed where the community can watch how individual oracle is performing on mainnet:
+There are two public dashboards deployed where the community can watch how individual oracle is performing on Mainnet:

 Building from source